Package holidays and linked travel arrangements

 - The changes significantly change any of the main characteristics of the travel service - for example, if the travel organiser changed the agreed hotel

 If something goes wrong with the package, the travel organiser is responsible for putting things right.
-Travel organiser is also responsible for booking errors for packages and linked travel arrangements.
+The travel organiser is also responsible for booking errors for packages and linked travel arrangements.

-You have the right to cancel your booking for free, before the start of the package, if there are unavoidable and extraordinary (sometimes called exceptional) circumstances.
-Examples include:
+You have the right to cancel your booking for free, before the start of the package, if there are unavoidable and extraordinary circumstances, taking place at or near your destination which would affect your holiday, or your travel to the destination.

 The organiser is also responsible for covering the costs for bringing you home (repatriation) and any possible extra costs.
 You can read more details about ‘your cancellation rights’ below.